 - 1 Cup Brown sugar Packed

-- 1 tablespoon Ground flax 1 flax egg (1 tablespoon ground flax mixed with 2 tablespoon water, then sit for 5 minutes to thicken)
+- 1 Tbsp Ground flax 1 flax egg (1 Tbsp ground flax mixed with 2 tbsp water, then sit for 5 minutes to thicken)

 - 3 Cups Old fashioned oats